XetThe/osu-wiki/wiki/Skinning/Interface/en.md

 - If not skinned, the current game mode's small icon will be used instead.
 - Must be enabled in the [options](/wiki/Client/Options) to see.
-  - This option may forcibly be enabled during the holidays (Christmas).
+  - This option may forcibly be enabled during the holidays (Christmas and Haloween).

 ## Button